Update on the stem cell field: Spring 2011

 Issue One.
 Getting to the clinic.

 At this point, Geron and ACT have their FDA-approved clinical trials underway using derivatives of human embryonic stem cells.
 As expected no news has leaked out on how things are going and it may well be Fall or even early 2012 before we hear anything on safety and who knows about efficacy.
 StemCells Inc has a trial underway in Switzerland for spinal cord injury (see blog post by my friend Amy).
-The hope is that additional Phase I or Phase I/II trials using highly stem cells will begin in the near future to address diseases and injuries that at this have few to none treatment options.
+The hope is that additional Phase I or Phase I/II trials using highly stem cells will begin shortly to address diseases and injuries that at this have few to none treatment options.

 Issue Two.
 Funding.